vaish28/Kruskal_Algorithm/README.md

 # Kruskal_Algorithm
-A optimized solution for kruskal algorithm using java collection framework
+An optimized solution for kruskal algorithm using java collection framework